 If you start looking through online finance options, it will only be a short time before you run across Mint.com, the Intuit project encouraging people, especially younger buyers, to create a budget and develop financial plans for the future.
 Mint.com has many great features, but they are mostly bound to the desktop.
 The Mint Personal Finance app gives you a mobile option with much the same information.
 You can create budgets, manage your accounts, create categories, and use a number of different charts and graphs to see where your finances are.
 The budget app also includes a lot of personal advice for making smart financial decisions.
 However, it works best if you have accounts with major bank brands that can connect to Mint.com.
 Those who use local banks may not get as much use out of it.

 iBank offers nearly every feature you could want in iPad budget apps.
 Track all your accounts and investments in any categories or books you want to create, from the top level or from a transaction by transaction basis.
 Create saving or spending goals, categorize your expenses, and look at everything in bar graphs and pie charts.
 This app is like a deeper version of Mint Personal Finance, one of the best budgeting apps for those with more complex finances or with small businesses that need to be managed.
 The downside is the cost, which is significantly higher than the other finance apps on the list.
+You may therefore be interested in some free apps, and if that’s the case, take a look at some of the best Apple iPad air features available today.

 3. You Need a Budget

 You Need a Budget or YNAB is possibly the best budgeting app for basic budgeting at high speed.
 You can enter transactions no matter where you are within seconds, and compare your spending and bills to your overall expenses.
 It’s a great starting place for those working on developing a budget, and trying to avoid spending too much money month by month.
 It may not have all the bells, whistles and graphs of something like iBank, but this free app still offers a lot of great features all in one package.
 Note that you need the desktop version to be able to use the iPad version.
+And you may also want to take a look at some of the best features of the Apple iPad Air 2, which has several significant updates to the original Air.

 4. Level Money